janhavishankar/jst/_pages/publications.md

 - Predicting COVID-19 Cases Using Google Community Mobility Report, 2020
 - Trade-Growth Nexus: A Study of G20 Countries, 2016 [MSc Thesis]
 - Performance Analysis and Estimation of Production Function for Indian Automobile Sector, 2015
-- Magneto-Hydrodynamics and Dynamo Theory, 2014 [BSc Thesis]
+- Magnetohydrodynamics and Dynamo Theory, 2014 [BSc Thesis]

 <!--